ipvan2000/JavaExercises/CourseJava02/Ejercicio04/README.md

 ---

 ## **Dependencies**
-The project uses the following dependencies:
+The project uses the following dependency:
 1. **Gson:**
-   - For parsing JSON responses from the weather API.
+   - Used for parsing JSON responses from the weather API.
    - Included in the `pom.xml`:
      ```xml
      <dependency>